Theory of Operation: Test & Accept Platform

 Workflow Integration

-The Test & Accept platform transforms the traditional requirements and testing processes by:
+The Test & Accept platform transforms the traditional project management and testing processes by:

-- Publishing requirements in a format accessible to all stakeholders
+• Publishing task items and criteria in a format accessible to all stakeholders

-- Documenting test results with complete traceability to requirements
+• Documenting test results with complete traceability to task items

 This approach puts everything into a language that all team members can understand, regardless of their technical background.